Manchery/DeepPose/README.md

  - This is not an official implementation.
 Original paper is [DeepPose: Human Pose Estimation via Deep Neural Networks](http://arxiv.org/abs/1312.4659)
  - This implementation was a project for my deep learning study as a beginner.
 Codes and performance are crude to some degree.
 But I do hope it is helpful.

 ## Introduction

 This is a implementation at [caffe](http://caffe.berkeleyvision.org/) in DeepPose proposed in [this paper](http://arxiv.org/abs/1312.4659), with [Kinect2 Human Pose Dataset (K2HPD)](http://www.sysu-hcp.net/kinect2-human-pose-dataset-k2hpd/)

-Caffe is a deep learning framework
+Caffe is the deep learning framework

 >@article{jia2014caffe,
   Author = {Jia, Yangqing and Shelhamer, Evan and Donahue, Jeff and Karayev, Sergey and Long, Jonathan and Girshick, Ross and Guadarrama, Sergio and Darrell, Trevor},